techlead-shootorder/automation/packages/docs/pages/build-integrations/global-variable.md

 });
 ```

-It's used to push trigger data to be processed by Automatisch.
+It's used to push trigger data to be processed by automatisch.
 It must reflect the data that we get from the third-party service.
 Let's say for search tweets trigger the `resourceData` will be the JSON that represents the single tweet object.

 ## $.setActionItem